Cole-Hartman/cole-hartman/README.md

 ## My work at GitHub
 ⚡ Improved the Personal Access Token experience by redesigning the permission selector to make authentication more intuitive and secure.
 [Try it out!](https://github.com/settings/personal-access-tokens/new)

-🔗 Implemented deep linking for FGPATs, allowing users to pre-fill token creation forms via URL.
+🔗 Implemented Deep Linking for FGPATs, allowing users to pre-fill token creation forms via URL.

 <details>
 <summary><b>Deep Linking Demo</b></summary>